-Running design studios together with your team can have many benefits.
-It is it a way to create a shared understanding of challenges within the team by involving them in the design process, as well as a way to increase engagement and create a sense of shared ownership of both challenges and solutions.
+Running collaborative design studios is a way to create a shared understanding of challenges within the team by involving everyone in the design process.
+It is also a way to increase engagement and create a sense of shared ownership of both challenges and solutions.
 This can potentially speed up the design process and bring the team closer together as a result.

 What is a design studio?